Centralizer Rigidity near Elements of the Weyl Chamber Flow: Introduction

 \subsection{Organization and outline of the proof}

-In Section \ref{prelim}, we shall provide some preliminaries on basic Lie theory and partially hyperbolic dynamics.
+In Section~\ref{prelim}, we provide some preliminaries on basic Lie theory and partially hyperbolic dynamics.

-Let $f_0$ be a generic element of the Weyl chamber flow and let $f$ be a $C^1$ small perturbation as in Theorem \ref{cenrig}.
-The action of $f_0$ fixes each coset of the maximal tori which we call the center leaves of $f_0$.
-Normal to the direction of the maximal tori, we may show that $f_0$ acts as contraction or expansion.
-These characterize $f_0$ as being normally hyperbolic.
-Furthermore, the action of $f_0$ restricted to the maximal tori is simply a translation map.
-See Section \ref{semisimple} for more details on this.
+Let $f_0$ be a generic element of the Weyl chamber flow, and let $f$ be a $C^1$-small perturbation as in Theorem~\ref{cenrig}.
+The action of $f_0$ fixes each coset of the Cartan subgroup, which we call the center leaves of $f_0$.
+Normal to the directions of the Cartan subgroup, we show that $f_0$ acts by contraction or expansion.
+These properties characterize $f_0$ as being normally hyperbolic.
+Furthermore, the action of $f_0$ restricted to the Cartan subgroup is simply a translation map.
+See Section~\ref{semisimple} for more details.

-A classical result in partially hyperbolic dynamics, see Theorem \ref{leafconj}, shows that a $C^1$ perturbation $f$ of $f_0$ also fixes each leaf of a foliation $\W^c_f$ and acts by contraction and expansion normal to that foliation.
-Let $g\in \mathcal{Z}^r(f)$ be any diffeomorphism commuting with $f$, it's not hard to show that $g$ must also preserve the foliation $\W^c_f$.
+A classical result in partially hyperbolic dynamics (see Theorem~\ref{leafconj}) shows that a $C^1$ perturbation $f$ of $f_0$ also fixes each leaf of a foliation $\W^c_f$ and acts by contraction and expansion normal to that foliation.
+Let $g\in \mathcal{Z}^r(f)$ be any diffeomorphism commuting with $f$.
+It is not hard to show that $g$ must also preserve the foliation $\W^c_f$.
 Therefore, we may map $g\in \mathcal{Z}^r(f)$ to its action on the leaf space of $\W^c_f$, yielding a short exact sequence